History of Binaural Beats

 Even when the brain produces binaural beats, the modulation depth and much lower than the monaural beat.
 This is the reason for which it is often difficult to perceive binaural beats even at 440 Hertz, which is the optimal frequency of detection.
 These are the limitations of a normal human brain, a brain that suffered neurological damage may not be able to perceive the binaural beats.

 Unlike monaural beats, binaural beats maintain the full effect even if the two tones are of different amplitude and can be used even if the carrier is below the threshold of human hearing.
 In this case, the effect is however minor.

 Unfortunately, the binaural beats produce only small evoked potentials in the auditory cortex of the brain that is responsible for the BWE (brainwave entrainment).

 A study by Dale S. Foster in 1990 concluded that although the binaural beats produce BWE, they would not be significant enough in themselves.
 In his study, a sound generated artificially produces more alpha waves of a binaural beat of 10.5 Hz.

-Since that require the use of both hemispheres of the brain, the binaural beats can also induce cerebral synchronization, “whole-brain effect”, which is an effect boasted by The Monroe Institute (TMI) and by others who have given of proper names to their products.
+Since that requires the use of both hemispheres of the brain, the binaural beats can also induce cerebral synchronization, the “whole-brain effect”, which is an effect boosted by The Monroe Institute (TMI) and by others who have given proper names to their products.